tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** suitable for what

-- **Dimensional**: Signal power is represented as a multidimensional function of frequency and time; arbitrary signal shapes can be defined in time and the frequency spectrum.
-Simulates attenuation and SNIR.
-Suitable for simulating interference of signals with partially overlapping spectrums, and cross-technology interference (see also :doc:`/showcases/wireless/coexistence/doc/index`).
+- **Dimensional**: Signal power density is represented as a 2-dimensional function of frequency and time; arbitrary signal shapes can be defined.
+Simulates time and frequency dependent attenuation and SNIR.
+Suitable for simulating interference of signals with partially overlapping spectrums, and cross-technology interference (see also :doc:`/showcases/wireless/coexistence/doc/index`). with complex spectral and temporal

+Suitable for simulating signals with complex spectral and temporal... -> valami ilyesmi
 ..
 In addition to simulating attenuation and SNIR

 .. **TODO** suitable for accurate interference and CTI simulation

 .. - **Dimensional**: Signal power is represented as a multidimensional function of frequency and time; arbitrary signal shapes can be defined in time and the frequency spectrum.
 Interference is modeled accurately.
 Suitable for simulating cross-technology interference (**TODO** see also Coexistence).

+x

+  reduce performance

-**V1** More complex models are more accurate but require more computing performance.
+More complex models are more accurate but more computationally intensive.
 INET contains a version of radio and radio medium module for each type and technology, e.g. :ned:`Ieee80211UnitDiskRadio`/:ned:`UnitDiskRadioMedium`, :ned:`ApskScalarRadio`/:ned:`ApskScalarRadioMedium`, :ned:`Ieee802154NarrowbandDimensionalRadio`/:ned:`Ieee802154NarrowbandDimensionalRadioMedium`, etc.
 These models use the appropriate analog signal representation (i.e. in the receiver, the transmitter, and the radio medium)